somhi/PCXT_DeMiSTify/neptuno/README.md

 ### STATUS

-* Load OS using Serial Rx/Tx interface.
+* CGA VRAM with 128 kB for all Tandy games now available.

-* **UART port is required to be used to load the OS through the serdrive app.**
+* **UART port needs to be used to load the OS through the serdrive app.** Load OS using Serial Rx/Tx cable.

-**Bugs**:

-* With original IBM ROM  keyboard does not work very well.

-* Serdrive works at 460.8 K or 230.4K but not 115.2K
+  * **Current binary file uses Rx/Tx from the Edge connector, so either and Edge addon is required or the core must me resintesized to expose the Rx/Tx pins in the PS2 mouse port.**

 ### Compile the project in Quartus: